Surex can help you save up to 25% on home insurance in Vancouver

 - Shop around and compare quotes before purchasing

-Insurance carriers will notify the client if the policy is automatically renewing by sending out policy documents usually 30-60 prior to the renewal date.
+Home insurance companies in Vancouver will notify the client if the policy is automatically renewing by sending out policy documents usually 30 to 60 prior to the renewal date.

 You can contact your assigned Surex broker/advisor or contact the insurance company directly.
-Make sure you have your policy # and details of the claim prepared when you call.
+Make sure you have your policy number and details of the claim prepared when you call.

 Vancouver does have some risks to be aware of and consider when choosing and purchasing your home insurance coverage, and two of the major ones are earthquakes and tsunamis.
 Earthquakes are a very high risk for this province and experts have been warning of one that could hit the west coast now for decades and predict it could reach a magnitude of 9.0 on the richer scale.
 Tsunamis are also of concern because an earthquake could trigger one and with Vancouver's close proximity to the ocean, it would be disastrous.

-Talk to your insurance advisor about certain add-ons and they can assist you in selecting what is best for your situation and get you the best coverage for your needs.
+Talk to your insurance advisor about certain add-ons and they can assist you in selecting what is best for your situation and get you the best home insurance in Vancouver for your personal needs.

 Home insurance in Vancouver provides the protection you need no matter what kind of home you have.
 When you need to make a claim, home insurance will help you keep peace of mind if anything comes up.
 Home insurance will generally cover your personal belongings, additional living expenses and personal liability.
 And, it will provide coverage for the building itself, any upgrades you make to your home, your belongings, your personal liability (for damages incurred if anyone is injured on your property), living expenses (if you have to suddenly evacuate your property due to certain perils such as wildfires).
 If you feel you need more coverage, you can always talk to your insurance advisor about endorsements, or optional add-ons to tailor your coverage to your specific needs.

-Your home insurance coverage will typically include the following risks:
+Home insurance in Vancouver typically includes the following risks:

 - Smoke damage (excluding fireplaces)